atrick/atrick.github.io/proposal/voidpointer.md

 ---
 layout: default
-title: VoidPointer API for In-Memory Layout
+title: UnsafeBytePointer API for In-Memory Layout
 categories: proposal
 date: 2016-03-23
 ---

-# VoidPointer API for In-Memory Layout
+# UnsafeBytePointer API for In-Memory Layout

 ## Introduction

-`UnsafePointer` and `UnsafeMutable` refer to a typed region of memory, and the compiler must be able to assume that `UnsafePointer` element (`pointee`) type is consistent with other access to the same memory.
+`UnsafePointer` and `UnsafeMutable` refer to a typed region of memory, and the compiler must be able to assume that `UnsafePointer` element (`Pointee`) type is consistent with other access to the same memory.
 See [proposed Type Safe Memory Access documentation][1].
-Consequently, inferred conversion between UnsafePointer element types exposes an easy way to abuse the type system.
-No alternative currently exists for manual memory layout and direct access to untyped memory, and that leads to an overuse of UnsafePointer.
-These uses of UnsafePointer, which depend on pointer type conversion, make accidental type punning likely.
-Type punning via UnsafePointer is semantically undefined behavior and de facto undefined behavior given the optimizer's long-time treatment of UnsafePointer.
+Consequently, inferred conversion between `UnsafePointer` element types exposes an easy way to abuse the type system.
+No alternative currently exists for manual memory layout and direct access to untyped memory, and that leads to an overuse of `UnsafePointer`.
+These uses of `UnsafePointer`, which depend on pointer type conversion, make accidental type punning likely.
+Type punning via `UnsafePointer` is semantically undefined behavior and de facto undefined behavior given the optimizer's long-time treatment of `UnsafePointer`.

 [1]:https://github.com/atrick/swift/blob/type-safe-mem-docs/docs/TypeSafeMemory.rst